fluencelabs/fRPC-Substrate/README.md

   <- quorumResult
 ```

-A quorum, aka "off-chain consensus", "determines" a result by a ranked frequency distribution of the result pool and makes a selection against a quorum threshold value, e.g., 2/3 of items in the results pool must be equal for a quorum result to accepted.
-Moreover, additional parameters such as minimum number of items in the result pool may be added. depending on your trust of the peers processing the endpoint requests or even the peer executing the quorum algorithm, additional verification steps may have to be added.
+A quorum, aka "off-chain consensus", "determines" a result by a ranked frequency distribution of the results pool and makes a selection against a quorum threshold value, e.g., 2/3 of items in the results pool must be equal for a quorum result to be accepted.
+Moreover, additional parameters such as the minimum number of items in the result pool may be added.
+Depending on your trust in the peers processing the endpoint requests or even the peer executing the quorum algorithm, additional verification steps may have to be added.
 There is one more pertinent consideration when it comes to designing quorum algorithms: the differentiation between (on-chain) read and write operations.

-In the fRPC substrate implementation, we provide a basic quorum algo that polls each endpoint in parallel (1) and captures the results in a stream variable (2) and bound the loop with a timeout condition running (3) in parallel to (1).
+In the fRPC substrate implementation, we provide a basic quorum algo that polls each endpoint in parallel (1) and captures the results in a stream variable (2) and bounds the loop with a timeout condition running (3) in parallel to (1).
 See the [Aqua book](https://fluence.dev/docs/aqua-book/language/flow/parallel#timeout-and-race-patterns) for more details.
 Finally, we check the results and return the result (4).
-As evidenced by the code, no considerations to differentiate between read and write operations is made, which might prove disadvantageous when submitting, for example, a signed transaction (hint, hint to all you hackathon participants).
+As evidenced by the code, no considerations to differentiate between read and write operations are made, which might prove disadvantageous when submitting, for example, a signed transaction (hint, hint to all you hackathon participants).

 ## Summary

-fRPC is a design pattern to efficiently mitigate risks inherent in centralized RPC providers for dApps using Fluence's decentralized serverless compute protocol. fRPC Substrate is a basic implementation of the fRPC design pattern that dApp users can use put of the box with no changes to their frontend.
+fRPC is a design pattern to efficiently mitigate risks inherent in centralized RPC providers for dApps using Fluence's decentralized serverless compute protocol. fRPC Substrate is a basic implementation of the fRPC design pattern that dApp users can use out of the box with no changes to their frontend.
 Moreover, Fluence is sponsoring hackathons, like EthDenver 2023, for developers to try the substrate and hack on and expand on the control algorithms provided to serve their needs and provide improvements to the community.

 For support, to discuss your ideas or to schedule presentations of your solutions to the Fluence and fRPC community at large, reach out in [discord]("https://fluence.chat") or [telegram](https://t.me/fluence_project).